reznikov/homebrew-cardo-unofficial/README.md

 ## Usage

-Tap this repository:

-    brew tap reznikov/cardo-unofficial

-Install the packages it contains like any other [Homebrew][brew] package:
+Install the package like any other [Homebrew][brew] package:

-    brew cask install cardo-update
+    brew cask install reznikov/cardo-unofficial/cardo-update

+> **NOTE:** This will add `reznikov/cardo-unofficial` to list of taps.

 ## Why not create a PR to [Cask for Drivers][homebrew-cask-drivers]?